 The European Market

 The European market in the composites industry has been enjoying successful years of growth and continues to increase.
 The volume of GFRP that are manufactured in Europe reveals a trend.
-Thermoplastics, for example, are primarily used in the automobile industry and continues to grow stronger in production than other thermoset materials.
+For example, the automobile industry uses Thermoplastics and continues to grow a stronger production than other thermoset materials.

 Continuous processing, however, is still the strongest growth area in production volume.
-This rings especially true in the pultrusion process.
+This rings especially true in the extrusion process.
 In fact, most of the continuous processes will use thermosetting materials.